OSC/ondemand/ACCESSIBILITY.md

 ## Accessibility by URL

 Each section below documents a single webpage.
-If the section heading includes sub URLs this means the same webpage is used to genereate content based on the URL.
+If the section heading includes sub URLs this means the same webpage is used to generate content based on the URL.

 As an example in the section entitled `/pun/sys/dashboard/files and sub URLs`,